Randy Lanier: Motorsports career

 Earlier in the season, Whittington led the season, allowing Lanier to take over after the Charlotte 500.
 With the help of Whittington, who taught Lanier how to set up the car, he took six wins, enough to score a driver's championship with one race to remain along with the Most Improved Driver award, despite having a lack of sponsorship and being a wholly independent team, unsupported by March Engineering.
-Another reason for his success was that the team employed the services of talented engine builder Ryan Falconer, who rebuilt the engines after each race.
+Another reason for his success was that the team employed the services of talented engine builder Ryan Falconer.

 Lanier began to focus on his Indycar career, with the hope of winning the Indianapolis 500.
 He drove for Arciero Racing, intending to commit full-time for the 1986 season.
 For the following season, Lanier would also drive for Joest Racing for both the Daytona 24 Hours and Miami.
 After poor form in the previous year, Lanier would improve his form by finishing six of the nine races he entered including his 10th-place finish at the Indy 500, winning the Rookie of The Year honor and taking the fastest qualifying time for a rookie that year, an average of 209.964 MPH, beating the previous record set by Michael Andretti in 1984.
 His final race was at the Michigan 500 where he collided into a wall at 214 MPH following a tire blow out, breaking his right femur and shortly after this, he was arrested.
 Prior to that, he drove in 18 CART races in 1985 and 1986.

 A year after his release from federal custody, Lanier returned to the track, coaching and racing with Rally Baby Racing, and the Road & Track teams in BMW E30s at the Mid-Ohio Sports Car Course in the American Endurance Racing series.